biostat0903/DBSLMM/README.md

 rm ${outpath}${summchr_prefix2}_chr${chr}_h2f*
 done
 ````
+We recommend the folds of heritability are set as 0.8, 1 and 1.
+The setting of them is flexiable as your data.
+If you have other setting, you can e-mail me.
+I will change them.
 The deault version is as following:
 ````bash
 Rscript ${DBSLMM} --summary ${summ}.assoc.txt --outPath ${outPath} --plink ${plink}\
                   --dbslmm ${dbslmm} --ref ${ref} --n ${n} --nsnp ${m} --block ${blockf}.bed\